 Efficiency through AI

 AI-enabled chatbots can begin a customer inquiry and determine whether it can solve a problem on the spot or should direct the customer to the right human agent.
 As long as chatbots are clear about their digital identity, customers are typically okay with the engagement.
 The partnership between chatbots and human agents means simple issues are resolved faster and human agents can devote their efforts toward finding creative solutions to more complex issues.

 Furthermore, chatbots can be used to support human agents during the conversations with customers.
 Using natural language processing (NLP), chatbots can monitor communications, identify the purpose of the discussion, and then share relevant knowledge management artifacts with the human agent to facilitate the discussion.

 Messaging platforms can be interconnected with SMS, email, voice and even digital payment networks.
 For example, if a customer is in the middle of a purchase and contacts customer support, the agent can first answer the question through chat, and then effortlessly assist the customer with completing the purchase.

-The text-based data provided by customer care engagements provide valuable insights about what content or features are creating problems for customers or what information is lacking.
+The text-based data provided by customer care engagements provides valuable insights about what content or features are creating problems for customers or what information is lacking.
 These insights can be leveraged towards building improved, future iterations of an application that are more customer-focused.

 For companies seeking a higher tNPS score in customer care, building a messaging platform to engage customers just may be the avenue to more promoters.
 Messaging through a conversation user interface provides a richer experience for customers, quickly solves issues, and leaves customers feeling satisfied.
 It’s a win for customers and a win for companies and their tNPS scores.